video-dev/hls.js/API.md

 (default: `undefined`)

 When set, use this level as the default hls.startLevel.
-Keep in mind that the startLevel set with the API takes precedence over this configuration parameter.
+Keep in mind that the startLevel set with the API takes precedence over config.startLevel configuration parameter.

 #### `fragLoadingTimeOut` / `manifestLoadingTimeOut` / `levelLoadingTimeOut`